Royaltyclaws22/Python-Laboratory-Exercises/01_Triangle_Analyzer/README.md

 # △ Triangle Analyzer

-Triangle Analyzer is a simple Python program that accepts the lengths of three sides, verifies whether they form a valid triangle, and calculates its basic geometric properties in order to determine its type.
+A simple Python program that accepts the lengths of three sides, verifies whether they form a valid triangle, and calculates its basic geometric properties in order to determine its type.

 ## 🔎 Preview